Bengal1/Simple-CNN-Guide/README.md

 - **Adam** – combines Momentum and RMSProp, widely used in deep learning.

 ### Regularization
 Regularization refers to a set of techniques used to prevent a machine learning model from overfitting the training data, improving its generalization to unseen data.
-It works by constraining or penalizing the model’s complexity, encouraging simpler solutions that are less sensitive to noise in the data.<br/>
+It works by constraining or penalizing the model’s complexity, encouraging simpler solutions that are less sensitive to noise in the data.

-In our model, Simple CNN, we use *Dropout* and *Batch Normalization* methods.<br/>
+In our model, Simple CNN, we use *Dropout* and *Batch Normalization* methods.

 ***Dropout*** is a regularization technique where, during training, a fixed percentage of neurons (e.g. 50%) are randomly set to zero in each forward pass, preventing co-adaptation of neurons.
 This prevents over-reliance on specific neurons and encourages redundancy and robustness. <br/> At inference time, all neurons are active, and their outputs are scaled to match the expected value during training. <br/>